MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 :::image type="content" source="media/about-boards/dashboard.png" alt-text="Screenshot of Azure Boards, Dashboards":::

-In addition, you can use Power BI to create custom, complex reports based on custom queries of the Analytics service.
+Also, you can use Power BI to create custom, complex reports based on custom queries of the Analytics service.
 The Analytics service is the reporting platform for Azure DevOps.
 It is optimized for fast read-access and server-based aggregations.
 Use it to answer quantitative questions about the past or present state of your projects.

 To learn more, see [About dashboards, charts, reports, & widgets](../../report/dashboards/overview.md) and [What is the Analytics service?](../../report/powerbi/what-is-analytics.md).

-## Gain visility through end-to-end traceability
+## Gain visibility through end-to-end traceability

-With Azure Boards you gain the advantage of full integration with the Azure DevOps platform.
+With Azure Boards, you gain the advantage of full integration with the Azure DevOps platform.
 Azure DevOps is designed to provide end-to-end traceability, tracking work from requirements to deployment.
-You gain insight at each step of decisions made and the software deployed.
+You gain insight at each step of decisions made and software deployed.
 Some of the traceability tasks supported include:

 - Create a branch from a requirement
 - Create a pull request of updated branch